Many runners who compete at the local level don’t follow any structured workout plan

 Grade-Adjusted Pace: another half-hearted exercise of “mailing it in” from Strava’s code jockeys

-Perhaps Strava’s Grade-Adjusted Pace (GAP) isn’t too far off when it comes to modest elevation changes in moderately rolling terrain (although it still doesn’t seem to reflect my own efforts completely accurately even at that level).
+Perhaps Strava’s Grade-Adjusted Pace (GAP) isn’t too far off when it comes to fair-to-middling elevation changes in moderately rolling terrain (although it still doesn’t seem to reflect my own efforts completely accurately even at that level).
 But anything more than that, and it becomes a joke.

 The elite trail runners I follow put in loads of miles in mountainous terrain, and more than once I’ve seen GAP numbers for them of around 4:00 per mile on a downhill stretch — and which occur in the midst of 20-mile-plus runs.
 That’s patently ridiculous, so there are obviously some severe issues with the GAP algorithm, and they continue to go unaddressed month after month, year after year.